jtbarnett/Docker-FastAPI/README.md

 ## Purpose

 The purpose was to create a simple web application with Python and FastAPI.
-The project can be deployed to Docker.
+The project can be deployed with Docker.

 ## Build and Run